Whistleblowing Process Safe Places UK

 Children’s Commissioner for Northern Ireland

-Regulation Quality Improvement Authority
+Regulation and Quality Improvement Authority

-The National Society for the Prevention of Cruelty to Children
+NSPCC (National Society for the Prevention of Cruelty to Children)

-The Health and Safety Executive
+Health and Safety Executive

-The Health and Safety Executive Northern Ireland
+Health and Safety Executive for Northern Ireland